data-mechanics/course-2016-fal-proj/jas91_smaf91/README.md

 ![alt text](visualization.png)

-In here just fill the inputs and click on the **Sumit** button, this will call the API and show the results on the map.
+In here just fill the inputs and click on the **Submit** button, this will call the API and show the results on the map.

 ## References